Albanese, Giulia. The March on Rome: Violence and the Rise of Italian Fascism. Routledge, 2019

 Macklin, Graham.
 “The Evolution of Extreme-Right Terrorism and Efforts to Counter It in the United Kingdom.”
 CTC Sentinel (Combating Terrorism Center, U.S. Military Academy, West Point, NY) 12.1 (January 2019): 15-20.
-Full text.
+Full text and here.

 Michalski, Joseph H. “Terrorism and lethal moralism in the United States and United Kingdom, 1970-2017.”
 The British Journal of Sociology, First published: 4 January 2019.
 On terrorism as a special form of moralistic violence.
 Abstract.

 Pirro, Andrea L. P. “Ballots and barricades enhanced: far-right ‘movement parties’ and movement-electoral interactions.”
 Nations and Nationalism, First published: 17 January 2019.
-Abstract.
+Full text.